Anatomy of a Powerful Question

 What makes a question powerful

-• Avoid the "Should" trap by replacing "What should I do?" with "What is the most aligned choice?"
+Avoid the "Should" trap by replacing "What should I do?" with "What is the most aligned choice?"
 "Should" invites outside judgment; "aligned" returns the authority to you.

-• Start with What or How, which triggers the brain to search and explore, rather than Why, which can sometimes trigger defensiveness.
+Start with What or How, which triggers the brain to search and explore, rather than Why, which can trigger defensiveness.
 "Why did you do that?" reads as an accusation, versus "What led you to that decision?" reads as curiosity.
 Same information, completely different door.

-Power of the pause
+The power of the pause

 We want to clarify, to soften the blow, or to provide our own answer.
 Resist it.